subhk/FeastKit.jl/docs/api_reference.md

 ### eigvals_feast

-Extract only eigenvalues from Feast calculation.
+Extract only eigenvalues from FeastKit calculation.

 ```julia
 eigvals_feast(A, interval; kwargs...)